 Some dogs will chew furniture, others love to chew wood.
 Most dogs chow down on just about anything, whether they are supposed to or not and this could be the cause of your dog shallow breathing or panting heavily.

 As well as the obvious things that could be causing an obstruction such as chicken bones or the odd ingested sock, they could have eaten a toxic plant, some household substance or even some common foods that we humans enjoy that are extremely poisonous for our canine friends.
 If you suspect your pet has swallowed something is important to get them checked out by your vet immediately.

 Is Shock the Cause of your Dogs Fast Breathing?

-If your dog is breathing fast after being hit by a car or fight with another dog it more than likely, could be suffering from shock which can potentially be life threatening.
+If your dog is breathing fast after being hit by a car or fight with another dog it more than likely, could be suffering from the shock which can potentially be life-threatening.

-Shock is the medical term for loss of circulation which results in blood pressure falling and the organs not receiving the blood they need to function.
+Shock is the medical term for loss of circulation, resulting in blood pressure falling and the organs not receiving the blood they need to function.

 Shock in dogs can also be caused by allergic reactions to insect bites or food, whereas septic shock can result from infections and diseases such as pneumonia and heart failure.

 If you think your dog’s fast breathing is a result of shock you must seek medical attention urgently as it can be extremely serious.

 Dogs that have naturally narrow or short airways or have been bred to emphasise their flat faces (brachycephalic breeds) can suffer serious problems with their respiratory system although invariably cute these breeds usually snore and can’t cope with excessive heat.